micmejia/bible-dump/NKJV/2 Samuel/2 Sam 3.md

 May God do so to Abner, and more also, if I do not do for David as the Lord has sworn to him--

 ###### 10
-to transfer the kingdom from the [^b]house of Saul, and set up the throne of David over Israel and over Judah, from Dan to Beersheba."
+to transfer the kingdom from the house of Saul, and set up the throne of David over Israel and over Judah, from Dan to Beersheba."

 ###### 11
 And he could not answer Abner another word, because he feared him.